-The tsscds2018 package includes an option to predict barrierless association complexes.
-The input file for this type of calculation differs slightly from that used for unimolecular decompositions.
-Here the basic idea is to perform a series of full optimizations starting from separated molecules or fragments A and B. An example of such input file can be found in path_to_program/examples/assoc.dat.
+The input file for this type of calculation is slightly different.
+An example of such input file can be found in path_to_program/examples/assoc.dat.
 Two more additional files are also needed for this example, cat.xyz and co.xyz, which are also available in the same folder.
 The assoc.dat file contains the following data: